 Lead Consultant - Security, Justice and Peacebuilding

-Lydia joined Social Development Direct in 2014 and leads our work on Conflict and Peacebuilding.
-Her portfolio includes programme management of SDDirect’s contribution to the Nigeria Stability and Reconciliation Programme, Access to Security and Justice Programme in Sierra Leone and the Access to Justice Programme in South Sudan, and team leading on the evaluation of the UK’s National Action Plan on Women, Peace and Security.
+Lydia joined Social Development Direct in 2014 and leads our work on Security, Justice and Peacebuilding.
+This portfolio has included programme management of SDDirect’s contribution to the Nigeria Stability and Reconciliation Programme, Access to Security and Justice Programme in Sierra Leone and the Access to Justice Programme in South Sudan, and team leading on the evaluation of the UK’s National Action Plan on Women, Peace and Security.

 Prior to joining SDDirect Lydia lived and worked for several years as a freelance consultant in South Sudan where she undertook a range of assignments advising on security sector reform, community security, arms control, conflict sensitivity and gender.
 She served as an advisor to DFID and the Stabilisation Unit with regard to disarmament, demobilisation and reintegration, and worked as a Senior Advisor to the Ministry of Gender, Child and Social Welfare, including advising on the development of a National Action Plan on UN Security Council resolution 1325.
 She provided political economy analysis to the UK’s Security and Defence Transformation Programme and has published widely on issues of security and gender in South Sudan.